 To put it simply, she trusted God.
-She and Joseph carefully raised Jesus according to God’s Laws (Luke 2:39, 41).
+She and Joseph carefully raise Jesus according to God’s Laws (Luke 2:39, 41).
 She didn’t think God chose her because she was the perfect mother.
 Instead, she trusted Him to make Jesus into the man He was supposed to be.

 Setting the Bar

 Mary challenges us in three ways.
 First, she challenges us to never stop believing God does impossible things.
 Second, she challenges us to never let our familiarity with Jesus dull our faith.
 Third, she challenges us to bite off more than we can chew in accepting whatever task the Lord assigns us.

 These are edifying challenges – especially for long-term Christians!
 But she challenges us in a more profound way than these.
 She challenges us as Christian parents.
 Specifically, she challenges us to submit to God’s will for our children.

 Do You Really Want Your Kids to Follow Jesus?